Master of Urban Planning

 For students graduating in the Spring semester:

-- Capstone Proposal: Due on the last Friday in September in the preceding (Fall) semester.
+- Capstone Proposal: Due on the 10th day of classes in the preceding (Fall) semester.

 - Poster: Due on the Friday of the second week in April.